 Cambridge AS/A Levels Course Outline

 Cambridge International AS is a course that typically lasts one year, while the International A Level lasts two years.
-Students can usually choose from 55 subjects, allowing them to study the subjects they enjoy most and wish to explore further.
 In this program, students develop a deep knowledge of the subjects they study, as well as essential skills such as critical thinking.

 LIS integrates AS Level programme into its curriculum offering in Forms 11 and 12 of Upper Secondary Education, as a two-year programme.

 The Cambridge International A Level program at LIS is a two-year program too, taught in the Forms 11 and 12.
 During this program, students will study four subjects.
-Each subject will follow the guidelines of Cambridge Assessment International Education and will have a two-year teaching load, equal to or greater than 360 instructional hours.
+Each subject will follow the guidelines of Cambridge Assessment International Education and will have a two-year teaching load.

 AICE Diploma